immunefi-team/Bounty_Boosts/ZeroLend/29019 - [SC - High] The ZeroLendToken contract in the Governance mo....md

 # The ZeroLendToken contract in the Governance module mishandles the whitelist

-Submitted on Mon Mar 04 2024 14:56:25 GMT-0400 (Atlantic Standard Time) by @Trust for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)
+Submitted on Mar 4th 2024 at 20:56:25 UTC by @Trust for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)

 Report ID: #29019